 To be fair, Acaveda DOES do the next best thing available to him to punish Vic.
 On the last day as Captain, Acaveda reveals to Vic that he wrote the mother of all "poison pill" reports and placed it into Vic's personal file at the LAPD.
 Long story short, he basically compiled ALL of Vic's insubordination and asshole behavior into a report and finished it with a proclamation that Vic should NEVER be given ANY position of authority within the LAPD again.
 This effectively amounts to Vic being blacklisted inside the LAPD: no other precinct will touch him (meaning he can't transfer to a new precinct), he can't get a job running any new Strike Team-esque special unit task force, and any attempt to get himself promoted up the ranks is out of the question.
-And just to further torment Vic, Acaveda threatens something similar to Ronnie in order to force Ronnie hastily wrap up the last major investigation Vic was working on (a hidden camera sting operation) so that when new Captain Monica Rawlings takes power, Vic will be reduced to being just another detective.
+Furthermore, he'll be at the absolute pinnacle of the dispensable list no matter what.
+And just to further torment Vic, Acaveda threatens something similar to Ronnie in order to force Ronnie to hastily wrap up the last major investigation Vic was working on (a hidden camera sting operation) so that if he does go the distance at ICE, the new Captain will have taken power and Vic will be reduced to nothing.

 Would Ronnie really go to prison?
 Is there any evidence a prosecutor can use against him beyond Vic's testimony?

-They have him dead to rights on aiding and abedding a fugitive.
+They have him dead to rights on aiding and abetting a fugitive.
 Everything AFTER that is a crapshoot due to the pandora's box it will open.
-And Ronnie, in the end, has no reason to stay quiet on the later, especially since it is why he did the former and he has NOTHING to lose.
+And Ronnie, in the end, has no reason to stay quiet on the latter, especially since it is why he did the former and he has NOTHING to lose.

 Vic's testimony is pretty damned compelling, especially since he can corrobrate a lot of unsolved crimes.
 Further, it could easily lead to more physical evidence.